engineyard/engineyard-cloud-client/README.md

 engineyard-cloud-client contains a Ruby api library to the Engine Yard Cloud API.
 Extracted from the [engineyard gem](https://github.com/engineyard/engineyard).

+## Version 2.0.x

+As of the 2.0 version series, we will only be supporting ruby versions 1.9.3 and greater.
+Supporting older versions of ruby has gotten increasingly difficult as more and more gems assume that everyone is using 1.9.3 or greater.

+The 1.0 version series will no longer be under active development, but will remain available through rubygems and on the 1-0-stable branch.

 ## Use at your own risk

 At this time, cloud-client is not documented for public use.
 It was created to